-Community-based learning (CBL) is an experiential instructional strategy that engages students in solving problems within their schools and communities as part of their academic studies, transforming them from passive recipients to active participants in their education and community while providing a deeper understanding of theories and course content.
+Community-based learning (CBL) is an experiential instructional strategy linked to course outcomes that engages students in solving problems within their schools and communities as part of their academic studies, transforming them from passive recipients to active participants in their education and community while providing a deeper understanding of theories and course content.

-CBL/SL courses at Saint Joseph’s College encourage tolerance, leadership, and civic and social responsibility, while promoting the Core Values of the College.
-The Office of Service Learning promotes and supports the integration of this experiential component into course content, furthering the Mercy tradition of service on which the College was founded.
+CBL courses at Saint Joseph’s College encourage tolerance, leadership, and civic and social responsibility, while promoting the Core Values of the College and furthering the Mercy tradition of service on which the College was founded.

 How Does Community-Based Learning Work?